Thursday, October 31, 2013

 Some of the tunnels were fenced to prevent people from entering

-Besides this old mines, there are other tunnels dug all over the place.
-Even in the hotel where we stayed, there is a tunnel which is easily accessible.
-According to the hotel staff, there are still people going into the tunnel looking for unique mineral stones for sale.
+Beside the old mining shafts, there are numerous other tunnels scattered throughout the area.
+Even the hotel where we stayed had a tunnel that was easily accessible.
+According to the hotel staff, people still venture into it in search of rare mineral stones to sell.

-Remnants of minerals processing facilities are still seen by the road side at walking distance from the town centre.
+Remnants of former mineral processing facilities still line the roadside, just a short walk from the town centre.

 Tour of Pahang - Sungai Lembing

-Another high point of the tour was visiting Sungai Lembing.
-Even since I knew that my maternal grandfather first landed in this place when he first left China for Southeast Asia, it has been my dream to come and see (this place) and the mines he once worked.
+Another highlight of the tour was our visit to Sungai Lembing - a place that holds deep personal significance for me.
+Ever since I learned that my maternal grandfather first set foot in this very town when he left China for Southeast Asia, it had been a lifelong dream of mine to come here and see this place - and the mines - where he once toiled.

 The huge Khek (Hakka) Association's building located strategically in the town centre speaks volume of the influence of the Hakka people here.